-- (1) Represents fees earned or paid in cash for board and committee attendance, including for service as chair or lead director of the board and committees. - (2) Represents equity grants in the form of restricted stock awarded to directors. - (3) This column reflects dividends paid on stock awards. - (4) Messrs.
+- Represents fees earned or paid in cash for board and committee attendance, including for service as chair or lead director of the board and committees. - (2) Represents equity grants in the form of restricted stock awarded to directors. - (3) This column reflects dividends paid on stock awards. - (4) Messrs.
 Beavers and Davis joined the board of directors in October 2019.
 Pursuant to a director retirement agreement that we assumed in connection with the acquisition of Small Town Bank, Mr. Beavers will be eligible to receive retirement benefits beginning on July 1, 2020.
-The annual retirement benefit for Mr. Beavers is \$9,606 per year. - (5) Ms. McCarty joined the board of directors in June 2020. - (6) Mr. Davis retired from the Board of Directors in April 2021.
+The annual retirement benefit for Mr. Beavers is \$9,606 per year. - (5) Ms. McCarty joined the board of directors in June 2020.